What are the benefits of Facebook for business? Should you use a Facebook business page for marketing?

 10. Spy on your competitors

-Now this doesn't mean you can look over their shoulders and check out sales or results from their ads -- but it's a great way to see how others in your area and niche are growing on Facebook.
+But it's a great way to see how others in your area and niche are growing on Facebook.

 Once you add some competitor pages, you'll see something like this: